4dn-dcic/documentation_management/Pipelines_dev_docs/docs/source/Github_setup.rst

 --------------

-All the scripts, and software packages will be stored in a docker image so that the scripts can bed run independently on the machine that is used.
+All the scripts, and software packages will be stored in a docker image so that the scripts can be run independently on the machine that is used.
+Preserving the computational environment

 **The Dockerfile:**